Fragile Animals

 FAEDA

-FAEDA are a four-piece indie rock band hailing from Thurso (Scottish Highlands), consisting of Robbie McNicol (Singer), Sam Cowan (Drummer), Cole Cummings (Bassist), and Jamie Mackay (Lead Guitarist).
-Known for their captivating and relentlessly energetic stage presence, they have quickly carved out a name for themselves in the UK music scene.
-Their electrifying performances have seen them share stages with notable acts such as Sam Fender, The View, The Lottery Winners, THE HARA, The Luka State, King Charles, Peat and Diesel, and many more.
-The band have also Sold Out back-to-back headline tours across Scotland and have made waves at major festivals, including the Isle of Wight Festival (55,000 cap arena), Belladrum Tartan Heart Festival – playing the main stage (25,000 cap arena) – Liverpool Sound City, earning them a feature in NME, and many others
+FAEDA is a four-piece indie rock band hailing from Thurso (Scottish Highlands), consisting of Robbie McNicol, Sam Cowan, Cole Cummings and Jamie Mackay.
+Known for their relentlessly energetic stage presence, they have shared a stage with notable acts such as Sam Fender, The View, The Lottery Winners, THE HARA, The Luka State, King Charles, Peat and Diesel, and many more.
+The band have also Sold Out back-to-back headline tours across Scotland and have made waves at major festivals, including the Isle of Wight Festival, Belladrum Tartan Heart Festival, Liverpool Sound City and many others.
+Support from NME, Clash and The Scotsman.
+They headline Cafe Drummonds in ABERDEEN on Friday 9 October 2026

 The Nohans